-From the modest beginnings of a prison-based newsletter with a $50 budget and an all-volunteer grassroots base, HRDC has grown into a national 501(c)(3) organization with 10 full-time employees, including three staff attorneys.
-HRDC is based in Lake Worth, Florida and has offices in Seattle, Washington and Nashville, Tennessee.
+From the modest beginnings of a prison-based newsletter with a $50 budget and an all-volunteer grassroots base, HRDC has grown into a national 501(c)(3) organization with 18 employees, including four staff attorneys.
+HRDC is headquartered in Lake Worth, Florida and has offices in Seattle, Washington; Nashville, Tennessee; and Washington, D.C.

 For more information about HRDC's work and accomplishments please review our annual reports.